gekatateam/neptunus/plugins/outputs/kafka/README.md

 # Kafka Output Plugin
 The `kafka` output plugin produces events to Kafka.
 This plugin requires serializer.

 Target topic name takes from an event routing key.
+Plugin creates one writer per topic.

 For better performance, `buffer` size should be such that the buffer is flushed as it fills, rather than at a configured `interval`.
 Timed flush of an underfilled buffer creates a write delay equal to `batch_interval`.
+Plugin creates one buffer per topic.

 > **Note**
 > This plugin may write it's own [metrics](../../../docs/METRICS.md#kafka-producer)